Can you charge the Powerwall using the Grid?

 Here is a summary of the output of Tesla Powerwall:

-The original Powerwall 2 provided 5 kW continuous power and 7 Kw peak power.
+The original Powerwall 2 provided 5 kW continuous power and 7 KW peak power.

-You can use the excess energy stored in your Tesla Powerwall whenever you want.
-However, there are certain periods when the energy stored is more expensive.
-A lot of electricity companies charge steep prices for homes that consume more power after sunset.
-You can get the most electricity savings by using your Powerwall at these times of the day instead of the grid power.
+You can make use of the extra energy stored in your Tesla Powerwall whenever you want.
+There are however certain instances when the stored energy will be more costly.
+Numerous electricity companies charge high rates for homes that consume more energy after sunset.
+You can increase your electricity savings by using your Powerwall during these times during the day instead of{ the|| using} grid power.

 Tesla Powerwall Specifications

-- Power peak: 10 kW (7.5 Kw on Powerwall Two units).
+- Power peak: 10 kW (7.5 Kilowatts on Powerwall two units).

 - Dimensions: 45.3 inches x 29.6 inches x 5.75 inches